Kirby01/Matterhorn/README.md

 # Matterhorn<bbr>
 Use gain into plugin too determine amount of compression.
 Lower gain into Matterhorn if audio pumping occurs.
+Try on DAW plugin synths.